-At Community of Hearts, we help people with developmental exceptionalities learn the skills needed to live independently so they can confidently join the community as members and leaders.
-We are a growing organization, thanks in large part to our supportive community, and that means we can offer new exciting programs to improve the lives of our participants!
+At Community of Hearts, we help people with developmental exceptionalities learn and develop the skills needed to live more independently and confidently join the community as engaged members and leaders.
+We are a small but continually growing organization, creating and offering programs in response to needs and wants of the People We Support.

 Why is it necessary?

-The goal of this program is to empower these individuals to live on their own and learn skills that will help them feel confident in their homes and in their communities.
-Many people in this community are willing and able to learn the skills to feel confident living independently, they are just rarely given the opportunity.
+The goal of this program is to empower you to live more independently and learn skills that will help you feel confident in your home and community!
+You may feel that you are willing and able to learn the skills to feel confident living independently, but are rarely given the opportunity.

-We are the first program in the Guelph area to offer an individualized one on one program geared directly to you!
+Community of Hearts is the first program in the Guelph area to offer an individualized one on one program geared directly to you!
 We created Independent Hearts to grow and develop so more people with exceptionalities are given the chance to flourish and become more engaged in our communities.
 If you are ready to become more independent at home, please contact Ariel at [email protected]

 I am or know someone with a developmental exceptionality.
 How can I participate in this program?